 I rolled the bath creamers in dried flower petals because it looks gorgeous and the petals will steep in the bath water and add even more benefits to your bath time.
 Just note that the petals don’t dissolve in the bath water.
 But that’s really the only clean up required with this product, and they wipe away easily with a paper towel.

-I didn’t add any micas or colour to the DIY bath creamers.
+I didn’t add any micas or color to the DIY bath creamers.
 The bath water will simply look milky and smell oh-so-good.
-I plan to make more bath creamers in the future and look forward to experimenting with colour.
+I plan to make more bath creamers in the future and look forward to experimenting with color.